polemaster/configs/README.md

-# Dotfiles for VS Code
+# Config for mpv and settings in VS Code